About Us Contact Shop

 9. Irish Apple Cake

-• It has a streusal topping, so I think it’s a definite winner for dessert.
+• It has a streusel topping, so I think it’s a definite winner for dessert.

 • It serves 8 people!
-This is gonna be a great one for a crowd.
+This is gonna be a great Irish recipe for a crowd.

-• The ingredients are simple (and tasty), so no need to go out and get fancy ingredients from the store.
+• The ingredients are simple (and tasty), so no need to go out and get fancy ingredients (and expensive) from the store.

 10. Irish Brown Soda Bread